|For more information contact:

 Bay College’s psychology courses will give you a solid introduction to the concepts, principles, and current advances in this fascinating and growing field.
 As a science, psychology is concerned with understanding, explaining and predicting behavior, and as a profession, it is dedicated to applying this knowledge to address practical human problems.

 The most opportunities exist for those who earn graduate degrees in psychology.
 Psychologists are employed in a variety of settings like education, business, health care, and criminal justice working as clinical/counseling, school, neuroscience, health, forensic, and educational psychologists.
-Information from the Bureau of Labor Statistics (2012) indicate that the job outlook for psychology is projected to grow 12% with the most growth in clinical/counseling and industrial-organizational psychology.
-The median salary for psychologists was about $69,000 and varies with specialty area.
+Information from the Bureau of Labor Statistics (2015) indicate that the job outlook for psychology is projected to grow 19% through 2024 which is much faster than the average for all occupations.
+Clinical, counseling and school psychology will see a growth rate of 20%.
+The median salary for psychologists was about $73,000 and varies with specialty area.
+Job prospects and salary should be best with those with graduate degrees.